chronos-tachyon/roxy/configuration.md

 If `prefix/string` does _not_ begin with a `/`, it **will not** be added for you.
 Etcd 3.x allows keys whose names don't start with `/`, even though the `/` is conventional.
-If your `prefix/string` starts with a `/`, use four slashes between the scheme and the target, like so: `etcd:////path/to/dir`.
+If your `prefix/string` starts with a `/`, use four slashes between the scheme and the endpoint, like so: `etcd:////path/to/dir`.

-The `prefix/string` _must not_ end with a `/`.
-One will be automatically added
+The `prefix/string` _may_ end with a `/`.
+One will be automatically added for you if it does not already do so.
-for you.

 The optional `balancer=<algo>` query parameter specifies the balancer algorithm to use.
 See [the "Balancer algorithms" heading](#balancer-algorithms).